27 Oct 2025

 Your words matter!

-We have developed a series of short videos featuring the people with a lived experience of gambling harm.
-These videos will be part of a digital campaign that aims to highlights the way certain language affected these individuals and prevented them from seeking help.
+We have made a series of short videos featuring people with a lived experience of gambling harm.
+These videos will be part of a digital campaign that aims to highlight the way certain language affected these people and stopped them from seeking help.

 Speak up!

-The public release of a modernised and practical language guide for media, professionals and the community, aimed at encouraging more effective conversations about gambling harm.
-The guide provides simple yet powerful alternative language tips to help reduce the stigma that too often prevents people from seeking help.
+We are releasing an up-to-date and practical language guide for media, professionals and the community, aimed at encouraging more effective conversations about gambling harm.
+The guide provides simple and powerful language tips to encourage people to seek help.

 New kid on the block!

-The Office for Problem Gambling will changing it’s name to Gambling Harm Support SA.
-This marks a significant step in reframing gambling issues as matters of health and wellbeing for the whole community, rather than individual or personal failure.
+The Office for Problem Gambling is changing its name to Gambling Harm Support SA.
+This marks a significant step in reframing gambling issues as matters of health and wellbeing for the whole community, rather than focusing on one person.
 We aim to be a source of information for anyone affected by gambling harm in South Australia.

 To learn more about these changes and activities , visit 'Let's change the conversation'.